imazen/resizer/Core/Plugins/Basic/diagnostics_readme.md

 If you're accessing the application directly from the server, `RemoteOnly` is best.
 If you need to troubleshoot remotely, use `Off`, but keep in mind that stack traces can sometimes leak information to attackers.

 Setting `customErrors="Off"` will also let you see detailed error messages.
-We are unable to help you troubleshoot failing requests without the error message and stacktrace.
+We are unable to help you troubleshoot failing requests without the error message and stack trace.

 If an image is failing to display on a web page, you *must* request it directly to get more information.
 In Chrome, you can "Open Image In New Tab" via the right-click menu (or, better yet, use Dev Tools > Network to locate the failed request details).